 WorkCover Queensland deals with work-related respiratory diseases, including silicosis.
 If you have a valid claim, things like lost wages, medical and travel expenses, lump sum payments for permanent impairment, return to work support.
 Additionally, if your employer was negligent and this is able to be proved – you may be eligible to sue your employer for this.

 If a person is diagnosed with work-related cancer, they may be entitled to compensation for medical expenses, pain and suffering as well as lost income while they cannot work (past and future loss of earnings).
 It's important to seek expert legal advice as soon as possible.
+Get in touch with our team of lawyers based in Brisbane, Gold Coast, and Sunshine Coast and check if you can claim, risk-free.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.